Southern Expressway Community Safety Initiatives

 Residents and businesses will continue to be updated by individual detailed notifications ahead of all bridge installation works.

-If you have any questions and would like to speak to a member of the project team: please call 1300 282 933 or email firstname.lastname@example.org.
+To register to receive project information and updates or if you would like to speak to a member of the project team: please call 1300 282 933 or email firstname.lastname@example.org.

 For real-time roadwork information, download the Addinsight app for Apple or Android or visit the Traffic SA website at www.traffic.sa.gov.au